-This first phase of the regeneration plan is a £17.5m investment that will restore many of the park’s original Victorian features.
+This current phase of the regeneration plan is a multi-million pound investment that will restore many of the park’s original Victorian features.

 Preserving the past

-The development of the proposals for the ‘Geological Court’ – the area of land where Benjamin Waterhouse Hawkins’ prehistoric dinosaur sculptures reside – has been made possible thanks to funding from the National Lottery Heritage Fund.
+The development of the proposals for the ‘Geological Court’ – the area of land where Benjamin Waterhouse Hawkins’ prehistoric dinosaur sculptures reside – was made possible thanks to funding from The National Lottery Heritage Fund.

-The Italian Terraces, which fell into disrepair after the Crystal Palace was destroyed by fire on 30 November 1936, will be restored and upgraded and there are plans to improve to the lower part of the ‘Paxton Axis’ – the canopied walkway near Penge gate.
+The Italian Terraces, which fell into disrepair after the Crystal Palace was destroyed by fire on 30 November 1936, will also be restored and upgraded and there are plans to improve to the lower part of the ‘Paxton Axis’ – the canopied walkway near Penge gate, known as the Grand Centre Walk.

 Fit for the future